11 Types of Finches in Texas with Pictures and ID Guide

 Status in TexasWinter, uncommon

 These chunky purple birds occasionally migrate to Central and East Texas regions during the winter.
-The purple finch is technically a pinkish-red color and is loud but hard to spot as it stays high in the trees.
+The purple finch is technically a pinkish-red color.
+Despite being loud, it is hard to spot, as it stays high in the trees.
 Purple finches breed in coniferous forests, and during winter, you can find them in shrublands, fields, forest edges, and backyards.
-These birds enjoy coming to feeders with black sunflower seeds and eat a varied diet of buds, berries, seeds, and insects.
-Purple finches are pleasant backyard companions due to the low, rich melodies they happily belt out from the tree tops.
-These birds are more likely to visit your yard if you have evergreen and pine trees, bird baths, and salt sources.
+These birds enjoy feeders with black sunflower seeds and eat a varied diet of buds, berries, seeds, and insects.
+Purple finches are pleasant backyard companions due to the low, rich melodies they happily belt out from the treetops.
+These birds are more likely to visit if you have evergreen and pine trees, bird baths, and salt sources.

 5. Red Crossbill (Loxia curvirostra)